Prospect Bluff Historic Sites: Negro Fort (1815–16)

-Orders of my Captain General [in Cuba] and the necessary Supplies", Jackson proceeded with his plans to destroy the Fort.
+Orders of my Captain General [in Cuba Juan Ruíz de Apodaca] and the necessary Supplies", Jackson proceeded with his plans to destroy the Fort.

 The first step was the construction of Fort Scott, located at a key military point upriver, the west bank of the Flint River where it empties into the Apalachicola, in the southwestern corner of Georgia.
 Boats supplying Fort Scott had to go up the Apalachicola River and past the Negro Fort.
 The supply boats were escorted by two gunboats.
 "Gaines obviously wanted to provoke an attack to justify the stronghold's destruction."
 When shots were fired from the Fort at passing boats, this was all the excuse for action Gaines needed.
 On July 27, 1816, a "hot shot" (a cannonball heated to a red glow in the gunboat's galley) from the American forces entered the opening to the fort's powder magazine, igniting an explosion that was heard more than 100 miles (160 km) away in Pensacola, and destroyed the fort, killing all but 30 of 300 occupants.
 It has been called "the single deadliest cannon shot in American history."
 It was also "the largest battle in history between fugitive slaves and U.S. forces seeking to reenslave them."

 Spain protested the violation of its soil, but according to historian John K. Mahon, it "lacked the power to do more."

 A former commemorative plaque at the scene reads as follows: